Giving back is our baseline.

 FAS supports the Y.O.L.O.
 Festival of Races, a half marathon, 15K and 5K event benefiting the health of the community and the Y.O.L.O.
 Community Fund.
 Y.O.L.O of Darke County, Inc. is a non-profit organization and any donation is tax deductible.

 To learn more about the Y.O.L.O. organization, or to become involved in the Festival of Races or the projects the Community Fund serves, visit their web site at the link below.

 The Community Fund created by Y.O.L.O. of Darke County, Inc. was used to help construct an urban park in downtown Greenville.
-The park features a pavilion and water feature and hosts a number of events throughout the year.
+The park features a pavilion and water feature and hosts a number of events throughout the year, including the Summer Concert Series sponsored by FAS.
 The park is also fully accessible and able to be enjoyed by all ages.
-Each year, Y.O.L.O. of Darke County, Inc. hosts the YOLO Festival of Races.
-All proceeds from this event will benefit the urban park.

 The Community Fund created by Y.O.L.O. of Darke County, Inc. was used to build an outdoor amphitheater in Heritage Park in Versailles.
 The amphitheater is heavily utilized for a number of community events in Versailles, including the Versailles High School Alumni Association MusicFest.